daveho/DIY8bit/Episode02/README.md

 * LEDs
 * Resistors (some useful values are 220 Ω, 330 Ω, 1K Ω, 2.7K Ω, 4.7K Ω, 10K Ω)
 * Pushbutton switches
+* Multimeter: the ANENG multimeters (such as the [AN8008](https://www.amazon.com/ANENG-AN8008-Multimeter-Resistance-Capacitance/dp/B076GZK62B) are quite good)

 ## Digital logic ICs

 Having a variety of digital logic ICs is essential for experimentation.
 I would recommend getting 74HCT series parts.
 Make sure you through hole parts, not surface mount!
 If you are in the USA, [Unicorn Electronics](https://www.unicornelectronics.com/) is a great place to find these, including some of the more obscure/obsolete ones.
+It's also an excellent place to find datasheets.

 Ebay is not a bad place to look as well, and if you're patient you can get some good deals.

 Here are several lists.
+I would consider 5 to be the useful minimum quantity of any part.
+More is better.

 ### Basic logic gates